 There are two areas where students experience friction points in the transfer process.
-The first area is defined by the lack of a robust transfer culture on campus, whereby faculty, staff, and students are fully engaged in promoting the various transfer options for students at every stage in the student journey.
-While transfer services and information is housed in a center in our Student Services building, and counselors are versed in requirements and opportunities for transfer, there is not yet a full-blown central narrative about the importance of ensuring every student understand the choices and options related to transfer - especially our Black and African American students.
+The first area is defined by the lack of a robust transfer culture on campus, whereby faculty, staff, and students are fully engaged in promoting the various transfer options for students at every stage of the student journey.
+While transfer services and information is housed in a center in our Student Services building, and counselors are versed in requirements and opportunities for transfer, there is not yet a full-blown central narrative about the importance of ensuring every student understands the choices and options related to transfer - especially our Black and African American students.

-The second friction point is related to a lack of specific, clear, and consistent information about transfer options that are baked into the culture of student services, ensuring that each student can understand the requirements, expectations, and opportunities associated with transfer to a 4-year university.
+The second friction point is related to a lack of specific, clear, and consistent information about transfer options that are baked into the culture of student services, ensuring that each student understands the requirements, expectations, and opportunities associated with transfer to a 4-year university.
 Some of the information is buried, not easily resourced, and we don't have a systematic process for exposing students early and often about their transfer options across a range of institutions, e.g. UC, CSU, HBCU, private, out of state (WUE), etc.

-The student schedule is not designed around a student-centered framework prioritizing transfer and completion.
-The current scheduling process is fragmented across schools, and does not align with clear meta-major pathways, GE sequencing, etc. The majority of classes tend to bunch Mon-Thurs between 9am-2pm, which does not acknowledge the reality that the majority of our students are part-time, take less than 12 units, and often work multiple jobs.
+• The student schedule is not designed around a student-centered framework prioritizing transfer and completion.
+The current scheduling process is fragmented across schools and does not align with clear meta-major pathways or GE sequencing.
+Most classes tend to bunch Mon-Thurs between 9am-2pm, which does not acknowledge the reality that the majority of our students are part-time, take less than 12 units, and often work multiple jobs.

-- There is not enough dedicated, individualized support to help students understand what is involved in declaring a major, or the time for progressive exploration of academic and career pathways. - Support services are not integrated around each individual student's journey.
-Students often have to navigate between various offices and departments, e.g. counselors, outreach, financial aid, etc. rather than being guided towards an integrated model of support and resources that meets their individual needs. - Information and guidance is not consistently advertised or focused on a diverse student audience; our catalog guide for transfer does not begin with welcoming, student friendly information defining what transfer is, what it entails, and how we are here to support students' goals. - Faculty counselors currently carry a high student to counselor ratio, which limits the number of contact hours a counselor can spend with the same student across each semester, which impedes the delivery of consistent or sustained support for each student. - Transfer Center Resources are limited.
-We have only had a dedicated Transfer Center Coordinator since \\\\, which limits the capacity for outreach and in-reach, and the coordination of more integrated information and resources about transfer opportunities.
+- Lack of dedicated, individualized support to help students understand what is involved in declaring a major, or the time for progressive exploration of academic and career pathways. - Support services are not integrated around each individual student's journey.
+Students often have to navigate between various offices and departments, e.g. counselors, outreach, financial aid, etc. rather than being guided towards an integrated model of support and resources that meet their individual needs. - Information and guidance are not consistently advertised or focused on a diverse student audience; our catalog guide for transfer does not begin with welcoming, student friendly information defining what transfer is, what it entails, and how we are here to support students' goals. - Faculty counselors currently carry a high student to counselor ratio, which limits the number of contact hours a counselor can spend with the same student across each semester, which impedes the delivery of consistent or sustained support for each student. - Transfer Center Resources are limited, which impacts the capacity for outreach and inreach, and the coordination of more integrated information and resources about transfer opportunities.